Safe & Resilient Buildings Conference

 - Balancing regulation and practicality - the people side of building safety

 Resilient buildings must start with resilient products.
 Estimates of cost incurred when non-conforming products are detected requiring rework, repair or replacement are $95 million for residential buildings only, and $232M for residential and commercial construction.
-Regulatory reform and a national catalogue of building products and materials offer an opportunity to improve product assurance, increase consumer and industry confidence and mitigate financial loss.
+Regulatory reform offers an opportunity to provide better assurance to the industry that products and materials are fit for purpose.
+A National Catalogue of products and materials enables a comprehensive flow of conformance information to businesses, regulators and consumers to better inform choices, independently of any particular regulatory solution.
 Bruce and Gary discuss the opportunity to strengthen buildings with safe, compliant products and a system that works.

 Bruce Kohn, CE, Building Industry Federation